atrakic/invoiceAPI/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Add tests if applicable
+4. Add tests if applicable (see Testing section)
 5. Submit a pull request

 ## License